9 Self-Employed Tax Tips Freelancers Should Tackle Every January

 If your accounts are still mixed, January is your reset point.
 Open a business checking account if you do not have one.
 Route all income and expenses through it going forward.

 This single move reduces audit risk, simplifies bookkeeping, and lowers stress when pulling reports.
 It also creates a psychological boundary that helps many freelancers feel more like business owners than scrappy survivors.
+Our step-by-step bookkeeping guide walks through the exact setup if you have not separated yet.

 January is a great time to review common freelancer deductions and confirm which apply to you.
 Home office expenses, software subscriptions, professional education, and health insurance premiums often get overlooked.
+The Small Business Administration’s small-business tax guide is a clean overview if you want to double-check which categories actually apply to your structure.

 You do not need to claim everything.
 You do need to know your options.
 Tax professionals consistently note that missed deductions are one of the biggest freelancer money leaks.
+If you have not lined up the right forms yet, our essential forms guide for self-employed professionals covers what most filers actually need.

 Low-stress taxes come from regular visibility, not annual panic.
 In January, decide on a lightweight monthly routine.
 This could be a 20-minute review of income, expenses, and tax savings.